Important Dates for 22-23 Apprenticeship

 Please note that students may choose to participate in a fully virtual version of the program, allowing for participation by Lane County students from any location.

 Our Design Arts Apprenticeship program provides invaluable experiences for students of all backgrounds, and accessibility is central to our program model.
 To avoid any barriers to participation due to cost, we ask that families assess the value of the program relative to their budget and make a financial contribution at the end of each term.
 This support from participants helps us maintain the quality and longevity of our apprenticeships for future students and families.

 This program is a partnership with the University of Oregon Department of Product Design and is supported in part by awards from the Oregon Community Foundation and WLS Spencer Foundation.
-In kind contributions are also provided by Whiteaker Printmakers and the Opal Center for Arts & Education.
+In kind contributions are also provided by Whiteaker Printmakers, Opal Center for Arts & Education, and ArtCity.

 Images from previous terms of Design Arts Apprenticeship: